gregWDumont/resume_public/README.md

 *Sep 2016 - Jan 2017 | France*

-- Specialized in online reputation monitoring and content management for high-profile clients like Total and Louis Vuitton.
+- Specialized in online reputation monitoring and content management for clients like Total and Louis Vuitton.

 ### SUEZ - France